MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

 - [formContext.getControl](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/controls/getcontrol) or [formContext.getControl(arg).getAttribute()](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/controls/getattribute) randomly returns null for a valid control or attribute.

 There are many ways to write unsupported Client API methods, and they all share a common pattern: they cause a race condition in the form load pipeline.
 Because they introduce a race condition, the issue only occurs when the custom script is executed before the form is fully ready to be accessed via the Client API.
-This can depend on many factors:<!--note from editor: Edit okay?
-I didn't know what "depending on many factors" was modifying.-->
+This can depend on many factors:

 - In the JavaScript web resource, code is put into a global scope that's executed immediately when the web resource file is loaded, without waiting for the form to be accessible.
 Make sure the code is executed inside a valid form handler, such as an [OnLoad](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/events/form-onload) handler.